RobertJohnston/WHO_guideline_indicators/README.md

 # WHO_guideline_2024_indicators
-Calculation of the specific indicators included in the WHO Guideline 2024
+Calculation of prevalence of all screening criteria for screening criteria included in 2024 WHO Guideline